letmebefree/zonetradingmanual/chart-indicators.md

 * Daily move up = Maximum of: Close – Low, High – Open
 * Daily move down = High - Low

+The **weekly move **for each candle is calculated based on whether the closing price of the candle was above \(bullish\) or below \(bearish\) the open price.

+For a bullish candle:

+* Weekly move up = High – Low
+* Weekly move down = Maximum of: High – Close, Open - Low

+For a bearish candle:

+* Weekly move up = Maximum of: Close – Low, High – Open
+* Weekly move down = High - Low